isc-projects/stork/doc/user/install.rst

 Stork requires the Subnet Commands (``subnet_cmds``) hook library to be loaded by the Kea instances to manage the subnets and shared networks.
 Stork can fetch and present subnets and shared networks without this hook library; however, adding, updating, or deleting a subnet or shared network requires the ``subnet_cmds`` hook library to be loaded on all Kea instances where this subnet or shared network belongs.
-Updating shared networks requires additionally the ``host_cmds`` hook library to be loaded.

 .. note::